 Skin cancer is a really scary reality of sun exposure and one we should all take very seriously.
-While some people are more susceptible or considered at higher risk (those with fair skin, lots of freckles and red hair) cancer doesn’t discriminate, people of all skin types, colours and ages can develop it.
+While some people are more susceptible or considered at higher risk (those with fair skin, lots of freckles and red hair) cancer doesn’t discriminate, and people of all skin types, colours and ages can develop it.
 So it’s important to have regular checks with your doctor and dermatologist to monitor any changes to the skin and a preventative approach absolutely applies here.

 How does skin cancer develop?

-Skin cancer is caused by exposure to UV light which damages the skin on a cellular level, as this damage occurs over time through regular exposure and sunburns the cells can become abnormal and turn cancerous.
-There are three different types of skin cancer triggered by sun exposure, melanoma, basal cell carcinoma (BCC) and squamous cell carcinoma (SCC), these cancers get their names from the three forms of skin cells in the body, basal cells, squamous cells and melanocytes.
+Skin cancer is caused by exposure to UV light which damages the skin on a cellular level, and as this damage occurs over time through regular exposure and sunburns the cells can become abnormal and turn cancerous.
+There are three different types of skin cancer triggered by sun exposure; melanoma, basal cell carcinoma (BCC) and squamous cell carcinoma (SCC).
+These cancers get their names from the three forms of skin cells in the body, basal cells, squamous cells and melanocytes.
 When it comes to skin cancer people often look for irregular moles rather than irregular skin, however, there isn’t one size fits all, cancer can present in many different forms so understanding skin cancers, staying extra vigilant with check-ups and sun protection are key.